 The #MeToo Movement continues to echo in news headlines and popular culture.
 It will be in the spotlight at this year’s Academy Awards on February 9, since there are three nominations for the movie Bombshell.
 The film focuses on the women who set out to expose Fox News CEO Roger Ailes for alleged sexual harassment.

-Bombshell is one of a number of TV shows and films that are exploring the themes and aftermath of the #MeToo movement, which went viral in 2017 after first being created by advocatein 2006.
+Bombshell is one of a number of TV shows and films that are exploring the themes and aftermath of the #MeToo movement, which went viral in 2017 after first being created by advocate Tarana Burke in 2006.
 Through both fictional and non-fictional storytelling, pop culture is delving into the questions, predicaments, and trauma raised by experiences of sexual harassment and assault, prompting us to ask ourselves what we would do in these situations, look at the role played by systems and institutions, and reflect on how much still has to change.

 Here is a roundup of recent TV shows and films that are continuing the conversation around #MeToo.
 It is by no means exhaustive, so add your suggestions in the comments section!

 Bombshell: The film is based on the true story of when Gretchen Carlson, a Fox Network co-host, filed a lawsuit against CEO Roger Ailes in 2016.
 This later prompted another Fox host, Megyn Kelly, to take legal action.
 The film looks at the fallout as the network’s culture of sexual harassment comes to light.
 Charlize Theron and Margot Robbie earned Academy Award nominations for their performances in the film.